n132/RetroverFlow/README.md

 # tl;dr
-Assume we have control of the third parameter of `memcpy(dst,src,len)`:
+Assume we have control of the third parameter of `memcpy(dst,src,len)`.
+Then

-- We can attack any address lower than `dst`.
+We can attack any address lower than `dst`.
 For example, you can attack `libc_data` if `dst` is a stack address.

 # [Stack-Poc][4]